+You should travel to Iceland in October, as it falls in the shoulder season with lower travel costs and far fewer crowds.
 October in Iceland is a time of magic, setting itself apart from the bustling summer months.
 As the ethereal transition from autumn to winter unfolds, you’re greeted with a blend of pastel skies, icy landscapes, and captivating ice caves.

+Yes, October may be one of the best months to visit the Land of Fire and Ice.
 The contrast between October’s chill and the warmth of the summer months makes the Land of Fire and Ice even more enchanting.
 While the ice caves beckon with their crystalline allure, the black sand beaches shimmer, taking on a more mysterious hue under the autumnal light.

-grasses turned yellow in Iceland in October
+Grasses turned yellow in Iceland in October

 What is the weather like in Iceland in October?

+October still sees about 10 hours of daylight a day with the sun setting around 7:00 pm (19:00) in Reykjavik.
 The days are growing shorter, for sure, but it’s not quite the polar night in Iceland just yet.
-October still sees about 10 hours of daylight a day with the sun setting around 7:00 pm (19:00) in Reykjavik.
 Keep in mind that the weather can turn on a dime almost any time of year but especially as the season begins to turn to winter.

 autumn view at the Thingviller national park Iceland